-Gentle Heron: To obtain the resource list, all you need to do is either access the notecard that is in the entrance poster, or click the Resources poster, as John noted To obtain the resource list, all you need to do is either access the notecard that is in the entrance poster which is named for the exhibit, or click the Resources poster.
+To obtain the resource list, all you need to do is either access the notecard that is in the entrance poster which is named for the exhibit, or click the Resources poster.

 That puts the resource list into your local chat.
 But it does not spam anyone else in the area.
 And it maintains your privacy, because you may not want everybody nearby knowing what information you are accessing.
 We try to include resources from other English-speaking countries besides the US, mainly the UK, Canada, and Australia.
-Now we are going to move to the other side of the island, to check out five Exhibits.
-These tend to be smaller than the Displays.
-And they are more often topical, about a wellness or health or disability related topic rather than a "Month of..." topic.
+Mermaid Celene (celenehighwater): It shows the info in local.